Advanced Professional Studies

 Due to the timing of optional and elective courses, credit accumulation per semester / academic year may vary.

-Master’s program in Logistics is a customer-focused, industry-relevant and interactive one-year Master’s program, built on the educational needs of current needs of companies looking for opportunities to improve their competiveness through developing logistics functions in their business.
-The MEng (Logistics) degree provides the participating BEng student a foundation to function as a thoughtful team leader and a proactive collaborator in today's networked business environment.
-A Master in Engineering in Logistics is a competent management professional utilizing former engineering competences either in logistics or other relevant fields (e.g. mechanical engineering, electrical engineering, IT etc…) complemented with the latest knowledge in advanced logistical operations
+The program is built on the educational needs of the companies looking for opportunities to improve their competiveness through developing logistics functions in their business.
+This Master’s degree (MEng) in Logistics Management provides the participating BEng student with a foundation to function as a competent logistics professional, as well as a thoughtful team leader and a proactive collaborator in today's networked business environment.
+The program utilizes former engineering competences and complements them with the latest business knowledge and competences in advanced logistical operations.

 The program can be characterized by five principles.
-Industry-relevant competence development (1) in constructed in close interaction with stakeholders (companies, organizations, customers, alumni).
-The class itself shall be a diversity of 20…30 different companies, as participants with 3-10 years of experience are working while studying.
-Selected five focal industry-relevant competence areas, prioritized in the program are specified the curriculum.
+Industry-relevant competence development (1) is conducted in close cooperation with stakeholders (companies, organizations, customers, alumni).
+The group itself represents a diversity of about 20 different companies, as participants hold 3-10 years of industry experience in various, typically, big-sized international companies.
+Five focal industry-relevant competences are selected and merged into five courses (supply chain management, strategy management and leadership, performance management, advanced transportation systems, and advanced intra logistics).
+These areas prioritized in the program and specified this curriculum.

-The Master’s program in Logistics is centered round building the participants’ Research and development competences (2), developed systematic procedures involving typical research approaches for IM.
-The student’s Master’s Thesis solves a relevant problem identified in the company and constructs a solution applicable for the case organization.
-Knowledge transfer into status reports and reports improve the participants’ communication skills in development projects.
+The Master’s program in Logistics Management is also centered around building the participants’ R&D competences (2).
+To this end, the Program has developed systematic procedures to manage practically-oriented research approaches to studying logistics.
+The studies culminate in the student’s Master’s Thesis which solves a relevant problem identified in the company, and constructs a solution applicable for the case organization.
+The Master’s project is supported through personal mentorship from a supervisor, as well as support from guidance in the applied R&D methodology and practical thesis writing.
+Knowledge presentation and regular project status reports also improve the participants’ communication skills.

-Fourthly, Master’s program in Logistics provides the participant with tools and competences for life-long learning (4).
-Personal competence assessment of professional development needs at the start of the program lead the participant to identify personality strengths and weaknesses, and build a professional development plan on the path to Leading self, team and organization.
-This involves a selection of the six key professional competences, of which one can be chosen among recommended optional modules.
+Fourthly, Master’s program in Logistics Management provides the participants with tools and competences for life-long learning (4).
+Personal competence assessment of professional development needs at the start of the program leads the participant to identify personality strengths and weaknesses, and builds a professional development plan on the path to effectively Leading self, team and organization.
+This involves a selection of the six key professional competences (analytical, methodical, etc skills), of which one can be chosen for creating an improvement plan and mastering it from recommended optional modules.
 Peer and mentor evaluation is used to guide the competence development.

-Finally, the Logistics program broadens the engineering student’s expertise into areas of multidisciplinary integration (5).
-All of the courses represent more than one discipline alone, for the reason that all projects incorporate a variety of perspectives, competences and resources, and are thus simulating an environment met in a real business context.
+Finally, Master’s program in Logistics Management broadens the engineering student’s expertise into areas of multidisciplinary integration (5).
+All of the courses represent more than one discipline, for the reason that all real-life projects incorporate a variety of perspectives, competences and resources.
+This approach enables the program to simulate the real-life business environment and target tangible outcomes from competence development and personal development.
 Especially the understanding of the corner stones of productivity and profitability is emphasized in the studies.
-Student backgrounds are mixed from various fields of engineering.
-All the courses rely on collaborate teaching with several experts to promote.
-All research clinics rely on co-teaching and student mentoring from different disciplinary perspectives (Logistics, business, methodology, academic writing).
+Since student backgrounds are mixed from various fields of engineering, all the courses also rely on collaborative teaching with several experts.
+One example is the Research clinics which rely on co-teaching and student mentoring from different disciplinary perspectives (Logistics, business, methodology, academic writing).